Illinois budget impasse: Credit rating of Illinois

 Throughout the impasse, Illinois' credit rating has been downgraded by several credit rating agencies.
 In 2014, Illinois' S&P credit rating was A−, already the worst out of the 50 United States.
 In October 2016, S&P downgraded Illinois' credit rating from BBB+ to BBB with a negative outlook.
 In June 2016, Moody's downgraded Illinois' bond ratings to Baa2 from Baa1, also with a negative outlook.
 These agencies each have cited the lack of a budget and a prolonged history of financial mismanagement as the causes of the downgrades.

 In June 2017, S&P threatened to downgrade Illinois' credit rating to junk if an FY18 budget were not passed before the end of the fiscal year.
 Speaker Madigan wrote a letter to S&P asking them to delay any judgment until after the weekend, promising that the General Assembly would convene on Saturday, July 1 to finish negotiations.

-Illinois' credit rating remains one notch above junk status (BBB-) according to S&P, as of January 2020.
+As of November 2023, Illinois' credit rating has seen nine credit upgrades, with a credit rating of A currently exceeding the 2014 credit rating of A−.
+The main factor influencing this decision, according to Fitch, was the reduction of a bill backlog from a high of $17 billion to just under $500 million.